Infineon/mtb-example-btstack-freertos-cyw20829-mouse/README.md

 6. When the battery capacity reaches 1 percent, the mouse goes to hibernate mode.
 To come out of this hibernate state, remove the batteries and insert new batteries to power cycle the mouse.

+**Note**: Power cycle the device after programming in order to enter the DS-RAM power mode.
 ## Test procedure

 ### Testing on Windows 10